 - 1. Interested youth should obtain an application at the Fair office or www.stclaircounty4hfair.org - Applications should include up to 3 letters of recommendation, at least one of which should be from a 4-H leader or other adult that has witnessed your involvement in the 4-H Fair. - 3.
-Submitted applications must be dropped off at the Fair Office by July 1.
-Address is St. Clair County Agricultural Society, P.O.
-Box 325, Marysville, MI 48040.
-Drop off in drop box at 1328 Michigan, Marysville, MI 48040. - 4.
+Applications due in the Fair Office by July 1. - 4.
 All applicants will be contacted by superintendent with details of interview sessions that will be held after all applications are reviewed.
 Date and time TBA. - 5.
 All applicants will have a 5-minute interview with a panel of judges. - 6.
-Scoring on application, letters of recommendation and interview will determine the Fair Court members (up to five girls and 5 boys). - 7.
-An introduction meeting and King/Queen interviews will take place after court is determined, but prior to fair.
+Scoring on application, letters of recommendation and interview will determine the Fair Court members. - 7.
+An introduction meeting and King/Queen interviews will take place after court is determined, but prior to fair. - 8.
+The King & Queen will be announced at the Open Ceremonies on Monday of Fair.